pors/classifly/README.md

 ## Thanks

-Thanks to Vincent Warmerdam who created [mopad](https://github.com/koaning/mopad) for inspiration!
+Shoutout to Vincent Warmerdam; [mopad](https://github.com/koaning/mopad) gave me the idea to build this.

 ## License